-Integrated Resource Plan-PGE's IRP outlines how the Company proposes to meet future customer demand and describes PGE's future energy supply strategy.
-PGE's IRP filing acknowledged by the OPUC in December 2014, and updated in December 2015, included an "Action Plan" that covered PGE's proposed actions before the end of 2017.
-In conjunction with the Action Plan, in September 2015, the Company announced plans to explore participation in the western energy imbalance market (EIM), which was launched in 2014 by the California Independent System Operator.
-The western EIM is a real-time energy wholesale market that automatically dispatches the lowest-cost electricity resources available to meet utility customer needs, while optimizing use of renewable energy over a large geographic area.
-PGE has signed an agreement, which was approved by the FERC in January 2016, to join the western EIM.
-The agreement outlines a schedule of activities and milestones in anticipation of the Company's participation in the EIM, targeted to begin in the fall of 2017.
+Integrated Resource Plan-PGE's IRP filing acknowledged by the OPUC in December 2014, and updated in December 2015, included an "Action Plan" that covered PGE's proposed actions before the end of 2017.
+In conjunction with the Action Plan, the Company announced plans to explore participation in the EIM, and has signed an agreement to join the EIM.
+Launched in 2014 by the California Independent System Operator, the EIM is a realtime energy wholesale market that automatically dispatches the lowest-cost electricity resources available to meet utility customer needs, while optimizing use of renewable energy over a large geographic area.
+The agreement outlines a schedule of activities and milestones in anticipation of the Company's participation in the EIM, targeted to begin in October 2017.

-PGE filed a subsequent IRP (2016 IRP) with the OPUC in mid- November 2016.
+PGE filed a subsequent IRP (2016 IRP) with the OPUC in November 2016.
 The 2016 IRP addresses acquisition of additional resources to meet RPS requirements and replace energy and capacity from Boardman, which will cease coal-fired operations at the end of 2020.
 Further actions identified through 2021 are expected to offset expiring power purchase agreements and integrate variable energy resources, such as wind or solar generation facilities.
 The 2016 IRP also considers the OCEP, which, among other things, increased the RPS requirements for 2025 and future years.
 For further information on the OCEP, see the "Legal, Regulatory and Environmental" section in this Overview section of Item 2.